 Globalization; Energy, Environment and Sustainability; Political economy of resources; Museums, Heritage, Cultural Policy; Tourism; Mexico, Latin America; Ethnography

-Lisa Breglia is Associate Professor and Director of the Global Affairs Program and Global Interdisciplinary Programs.
+Lisa Breglia is Senior Associate Dean of Undergraduate Academic Affairs in the College of Humanities and Social Social Sciences and is Associate Professor of Global Affairs.
 Her 2006 book, Monumental Ambivalence: the Politics of Heritage (University of Texas Press) examines the struggle over national patrimony between public interests and private sector development in Maya archaeological across the Yucatán Peninsula.
-Her more recent book Living with Oil (2013, UT Press) is an ethnographic investigation of the effects of Mexico's intensive offshore oil industry on Gulf coast communities.
+Her second book Living with Oil (2013, UT Press) is an ethnographic investigation of the effects of Mexico's intensive offshore oil industry on Gulf coast communities.
 Her current research focuses on the relationship between resource security and citizen security in contemporary Mexico.

 Experiential Dimensions of Climate Change examines how Maya agriculturalists in Mexico's Yucatán Peninsula perceive environmental change over time.
 Using oral histories, this research documents the experiential dimensions of the agricultural environment and perceptions of change based on the point of view of those who have one or more generations working in "milpas," or subsistence agricultural fields of the state of Yucatán.
 The research seeks to demonstrate how agriculturalists identify, distinguish, and describe the effects of "climate change" on a range of factors (the agricultural cycle, rainfall, soil quality, plant growth, yield) as well as denote the effects of extreme events such as hurricanes and drought.
 The goal of this research is to contribute a richly detailed, qualitative understanding of the local, culturally-contingent understandings of climate change to the growing compendium of quantitative studies emanating from the natural sciences.